 Therefore $\tilde{P}^0(s')$ can be derived by solving the following integral equation:

 Performing the Laplace transform over the last equation and using Eqs. (\ref{P0}) and (\ref{Pin}), one can obtain the Laplace transform of $\tilde{P}^0(s)$:

-Substituting Eq. (\ref{pts}) for the conditional probability $p(t|s)$ into Eq. (\ref{pt}) and taking into account that $f(s)$ can be represented as in Eq.(\ref{fs}), the following expressions for the ISI PDF $p(t)$ for the neuron with delayed feedback inhibition can be derived:
+Substituting Eq. (\ref{pts}) for the conditional probability $p(t|s)$ into Eq. (\ref{pt}) and taking into account that $f(s)$ can be represented as in Eq. (\ref{fs}), the following expressions for the ISIs PDF $p(t)$ for the neuron with delayed feedback inhibition can be derived:

-Notice that, according to Eqs. (\ref{ptfin1}) and (\ref{ptfin2}), the obtained ISI PDF $p(t)$ has a jump type discontinuity at a point corresponding to the output ISI that is equal to the delay in the feedback line $\Delta$:
+Notice that, according to Eqs. (\ref{ptfin1}) and (\ref{ptfin2}), the obtained ISIs PDF $p(t)$ has a jump type discontinuity at a point corresponding to the output ISI that is equal to the delay in the feedback line $\Delta$:

-To summarize, if the output ISI PDF for the same neuron without feedback $p^0(t)$ and the input ISI PDF $p^{in}(t)$ are known then the output ISI PDF $p(t)$ for the neuron with delayed feedback inhibition can be calculated as follows: \begin{enumerate} \item to find the stationary PDF of times-to-live $f(s)=g(s)+a\:\delta(\Delta-s)$, first, calculate $g(s)$ using Eq. (\ref{g}), then find $a$ from the normalization condition on $f(s)$; \item reverse the Laplace transform of $p^{o\_ if}(t)$ in Eq. (\ref{laplacep0ifgen}); \item reverse the Laplace transform of $\tilde{P}^0(t)$ in Eq. (\ref{laplceP0tilde}); \item substitute all mentioned above into Eqs. (\ref{ptfin1}) and (\ref{ptfin2}) to calculate $ p(t)$. \end{enumerate}
+To summarize, if the output ISIs PDF for the same neuron without feedback $p^0(t)$ and the input ISIs PDF $p^{in}(t)$ are known, then the output ISIs PDF $p(t)$ for the neuron with delayed feedback inhibition can be calculated as follows: \begin{enumerate} \item to find the stationary PDF of times-to-live $f(s)=g(s)+a\:\delta(\Delta-s)$, first, calculate $g(s)$ using Eq. (\ref{g}), then find $a$ from the normalization condition on $f(s)$; \item reverse the Laplace transform of $p^{o\_ if}(t)$ in Eq. (\ref{laplacep0ifgen}); \item reverse the Laplace transform of $\tilde{P}^0(t)$ in Eq. (\ref{laplceP0tilde}); \item substitute all mentioned above into Eqs. (\ref{ptfin1}) and (\ref{ptfin2}) to calculate $ p(t)$. \end{enumerate}